(10 ILCS 5/9-2)

 (e) Beginning January 1, 2011, the name of a ballot initiative committee must include words describing the question of public policy and whether the group supports or opposes the question.

-(f) Every political committee shall designate a chairman
+(f) Every political committee shall designate a chair

 and a treasurer.
-The same person may serve as both chairman and
+The same person may serve as both chair and

 treasurer of any political committee.